joshbegley/nyt-latest/README.md

 `The acting defense secretary ordered the spy agency to appoint Michael Ellis, who has been accused of having a hand in one of the Trump administration’s most contentious legal decisions.`\
 https://nytimes.com/2021/01/17/us/politics/nsa-michael-ellis-trump.html?searchResultPosition=2

-**With New Urgency, Arts Groups Hire Diversity Officers**\
+**For Diversity Leaders in the Arts, Getting Hired Is Just the First Step**\
 `Cultural institutions are recruiting people of color to lead their transformation efforts.
-But hiring one leader doesn’t mean the work is done.`\
+But bringing in one leader doesn’t mean the work is done.`\
 https://nytimes.com/2021/01/17/arts/design/diversity-directors-arts-hiring.html?searchResultPosition=3

 **A CBS outage temporarily left some East Coast football fans in the dark.**\